Education and Training: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

-The Australian Government will provide $15.2 million from 2017–18 to 2020–21 to improve access to higher education for students from rural and remote Australia by supporting the establishment and operation of regional study hubs.
+The Australian Government is providing $16.7 million from 2018-19 to 2021-22 to improve access to higher education for students from rural and remote Australia by supporting the establishment and operation of regional study hubs.
 Such hubs typically support regional students to study courses locally delivered by distance from any Australian university by providing greater access to study support and infrastructure.

-The measure will assist in the establishment and ongoing operation of up to six regional study hubs across mainland Australia.
-In addition, funding will contribute to the ongoing operation of the two current regional study hubs in Geraldton and Cooma.
+The measure will assist in the establishment and maintenance of up to eight community-owned regional study hubs across regional Australia.

 Rural and Regional Enterprise Scholarships